-- Current situation assessment. - Identification of specific job responsibilities. - Identification of co-workers within the job function and/or geographical assignment. - Availability of communications. - Location of work area. - Identification of eating and sleeping arrangements as appropriate. - Procedural instructions for obtaining additional supplies, services, and personnel. - Identification of operational period work shifts. - Meet with other activated Section Coordinators. - Attend periodic briefing sessions conducted by the EOC Director. - Meet with assisting and partner agency representatives as required.
-(Agencies that provide essential goods and services that the District may depend on during a disaster).
+- Current situation assessment. - Identification of specific job responsibilities. - Identification of co-workers within the job function and/or geographical assignment. - Availability of communications. - Location of work area. - Identification of eating and sleeping arrangements as appropriate. - Procedural instructions for obtaining additional supplies, services, and personnel. - Identification of operational period work shifts. - Meet with other activated Section Coordinators. - Assign and carry out responsibilities of your Section not currently staffed. - Attend periodic briefing sessions conducted by the EOC Director. - Meet with assisting and partner representatives (from agencies that provide essential goods and services that the District may depend on during a disaster as needed).

 - Participate in the EOC Director's action planning meetings. - □ Work closely with the Planning/Intelligence Section Coordinator in the development of the EOC Action Plan.
-Ensure the development of Finance Section objectives.
-(See Support Documentation Action Planning.) - Provide input in all planning sessions on finance and cost analysis matters.
+Ensure the development of Finance Section objectives. - Provide input in all planning sessions on finance and cost analysis matters.